glister99/out-of-focus/README.md

 # out-of-focus
-Website I created a for practice in 2018, using HTML and vanilla JavaScript.
+Website I created for practice in 2018, using vanilla JavaScript.
 Name borrowed from Robert Capa's "Slightly Out of Focus".